 The treatment I have received at Advanced Health has really helped the Neuropathy in my feet more than anything I have tried and I have done plenty (drugs, exercise, etc.).
 I had trigger finger really bad and the therapy has almost stopped it completely.
 I recommend the clinic to anyone!

 When unexplained pain and numbness strikes, it can be frightening and stressful.
 It can be quite unsettling to suddenly struggle with chronic pain and numbness when you were previously free from discomfort.
 Damage to your nerves can cause signals of pain, numbness or weakness into the hands and feet.
 This is commonly known as neuropathy.
 There are numerous causes and treatment options for this life altering condition.
-Advanced Health and Physical Medicine operates a state of the art Neuropathy Treatment Center to help anyone in the Greenville, NC area that is affected by this painful condition.
+Advanced Health and Rehabilitation Center operates a state of the art Neuropathy Treatment Center to help anyone in the Greenville, NC area that is affected by this painful condition.
 We can help you determine if your issues are related to spine, peripheral or diabetic neuropathy with a wide panel of tests.
 If one of these is determined to be the cause of your discomfort, our non-invasive treatments may help you regain your freedom from pain.

 Frequently Asked Questions